paulinatharail/Project2_YouTube_Top_Videos/README.md

 static:
 -------
-    contains the css and js components<br>
+    contains the css and js components

     a) css folder:
         1) bootstrap.min.css: Bootstrap css